Sound velocity peak and conformality in isospin QCD: Equations of state

 \subsection{Evolution of microscopic quantities}

 First we examine how condensates evolve as functions of $\mu_I$.
 Shown in Fig.\ref{fig:condensate} are the constituent quark mass and the gap associated with the pion condensate.
-There are no significant differences in $M_q$ between the tree-level (dashed blue line) and one-loop (solid blue line) results.
-Meanwhile, the pion condensate $\Delta$ increases linearly with chemical potential at the tree level, whereas it converges to a finite value, $ \Delta \simeq 300\, {\rm MeV}$, at one-loop.
-This drastic change of behavior shows that the one-loop correction has more contents than mere perturbative corrections.
+For $M_q$, there are no significant differences between the tree-level (dashed blue line) and one-loop (solid blue line) results.
+Meanwhile, the pion condensate $\Delta$ at tree level increases linearly with $\mu_I$, whereas, at one-loop, it converges to a finite value, $ \Delta \simeq 300\, {\rm MeV}$.
+This drastic change of behavior indicates that the one-loop correction has more physical contents than mere perturbative corrections.

-At tree-level, the mesons are treated as elementary particles (Fig.\ref{fig:mesonpropagator} ({\bf Top})).
-By adding one-loop corrections, however, they no longer can be regarded as elementary particles but must be regarded as composite particles made of quarks and antiquarks (Fig.\ref{fig:mesonpropagator} ({\bf Bottom})).
-As a result, the meson condensates can behave very differently at tree level and at one-loop.
+At tree-level, the Lagrangian makes no reference to quarks so that the mesons are treated as elementary particles (Fig.\ref{fig:mesonpropagator} ({\bf Top})).
+By adding quark loops, however, they no longer can be regarded as purely elementary particles.
+If we regard mesons as fundamental, quark loops are regarded as corrections to the meson dynamics.
+But if we regard quark descriptions as more fundamental, mesons are intermediate states appearing in the quark-antiquark scattering processes (Fig.\ref{fig:mesonpropagator} ({\bf Bottom})).

-Now we closely examine the chemical potential dependence of the pion condensates.
-Consider the large chemical potential limit $\mu_I \to \infty$.
-At tree level, we suppose $M_q \rightarrow 0$ in the large $\mu_I$ limit.
-Then \beq V_0 ~\rightarrow~ - \frac{\, 2\mu_I^2 \,}{g^2} \Delta^2 + {\lambda \over 24 g^4} \Delta^4 \eeq whose variation with respect to $\Delta$ readily leads to the scaling $\Delta_{\rm tree} \sim \mu_I$.
-This tree level scaling may be understood as generic; the only relevant scale at high density is $\mu_I$ so that $\Delta \sim \mu_I$ is inevitable.
-Accordingly the potential satisfies the conformal behavior $P \sim \mu_I^4$ by the $\mu_I^2 \Delta^2$ and $\Delta^4$ terms.
-But descriptions with large magnitudes of $\Delta$ always leave questions on the impact of higher order terms in $\Delta$, e.g., $\Delta^6$ terms.
-In the present quark-meson model, such higher order terms are discarded by demanding the renormalizability of models, but the renormalizability should matter only when we consider loop corrections, not at tree level discussions.
-We conclude that the tree level description with $\Delta \sim \mu_I$ does not have solid ground and is potentially misleading.